Lintu3/Raspberry_Project/README.md

 Okey now I got that figured so where am I going to send and store the data?
 Well MySQL database ofcourse.
 So set up MariaDB on raspberry with one table that has timestamp,soilmoisture,temperature and airmoisture colums.

  I had to figure how MQTT message is used so I installed Mosquitto MQTT-broker on Raspberry as well.
 Then created the subscription that receives that JSON that I mentioned.
 There was a curious problems with connection and it had to do with the Mosquitto config file.
 There is something wrong with the broker when I had password set up(going to figure out later), so I just left that out for now.
-Okey so now I had to make a script that takes that JSON, formats it a bit because the soilmoisture value was just numbers with a range of 0-2500.
+Okey so now I had to make a script that takes that JSON, formats it a bit because the soilmoisture value was just numbers with a range of 0 to ~2500.
-Where as 0 is just air and 2500 pure water...
+Where as 0 is just air and ~2500 pure water...

 The script calculates percents from that to get it right and stores it to the MariaDB.
 Hurray it works!